Lamer87/Space_Engineers_DLC_unlocker/README.md

   - 1 - Download from above
   - 2 - Open your **"Bin64"** game folder, example:
     `C:\Program Files (x86)\Steam\steamapps\common\SpaceEngineers\Bin64\`
-  - 3a- (Mega.nz zip) unzip all files and folder from the zip archive to the game "Bin64" folder
+  - 3a- (Mega.nz zip) unzip all files and "Backup" folder from the zip archive to the game "Bin64" folder
-  - 3b- (GitHub zip) unzip all files and folder from **INSIDE** `zip\...main folder\` to the game "Bin64" folder
+  - 3b- (GitHub zip) unzip all files and "Backup" folder from **INSIDE** `zip\...main folder\` to the "Bin64" folder
   - 4 - Run `CreamAPI_Tool.cmd` and press "**C**"(x2) to install CreamAPI, it automatically makes necessary backup
     Note1: If the game is on "C:" drive, you may need to run it using mouse right button, run as admin
     Note2: If you already own some DLC please go to the related section below, before playing